Ajirola/MTN-CHURN-ANALYSIS-/README.md

 A notable number of users gave **"Poor" (169)** and **"Fair"** reviews correlating with churn trends.

 ## ✍️ Recommendations
-1️⃣ **Target Youth and Middle-Aged Customers**:Develop engagement campaigns or loyalty programs to retain these high-risk segments.
+1️⃣ **Target Youth and Middle-Aged Customers**: Develop engagement campaigns or loyalty programs to retain these high-risk segments.

 2️⃣ **Investigate Churn Among Loyal Customers:** Conduct qualitative feedback collection to understand why long-term users are leaving.